 Attributes: Global Diversity, LALC Research Methods Course, Lat Am, Latinx, Carib St Elect, Portuguese & Brazilian Studies, Social Sciences, Writing in the Discipline 389 Native Peoples of Eastern North America A survey of major development among Native Americans east of the Mississippi River from approximately A.D.
 1500 to the present, using the interdisciplinary methodologies of ethnohistory.
 Topics to be addressed include 16th and 17th century demographic, economic, and social consequences of contact with European peoples, 18th century strategies of resistance and accommodation, 19th century government removal and cultural assimilation policies, and 20th century cultural and political developments among the regions surviving Indian communities.
 Attributes: AMST Struct & Instit Elective, ARCH Area B Elective, Social Sciences 404 Senior Research Seminar An examination of the historiography of a major topic, culminating in a substantial research paper based in significant part on the interpretation of primary sources.
 Prerequisite: 204 and 304 (or its equivalent), or permission of instructor.
 Attributes: Social Sciences Humanities General Information In all courses given the humanities designation, students study the aesthetics of specific human works in various media and inquire into the meanings of human existence embodied or suggested there.
 The courses explore the varied historical and cultural contexts of such works to support the primary focus upon the integrity and artistic character of the works themselves.
 The instruction is interdisciplinary.
 Courses 120 Masterworks of Western World A study of a small number of works from the several arts, these may be from architecture, the graphic arts, literature and music.
 The intent is 1) to focus on the works themselves, their dialectics of form and content, and 2) to inquire into their historical cultural contexts, and 3) to explore the conditions and character of each achievement, both in its own setting and in its potential for more universal aesthetic power.
 Works will be chosen from the Western Tradition, from fifth century Athens, through Medieval, Renaissance and Modern Europe, to modern America.
 Open to first and second year students.
-This course fulfills the Humanities (Division I A), Humanities (Division I B), or Arts (Division I C) distribution requirement, Attributes: Appropriate for First-Year, Humanities 220 Masterpieces of the Western World This course will have the same syllabus as Humanities 120.
+This course fulfills the Humanities (Division I A), Humanities (Division I B), or Arts (Division I C) distribution requirement, depending upon topic.
+Attributes: Appropriate for First-Year, Humanities 220 Masterpieces of the Western World This course will have the same syllabus as Humanities 120.
 Identical materials are covered and lectures given jointly.
 However, the course will have its own discussion groups, and a more advanced level of interpretive skills will be assumed both for group discussions and for evaluation.
 Open to juniors and seniors.
+Attributes: Humanities Note: Students may take either course for credit but not both.
+Either course fulfills the Humanities distribution requirement.
+The following course is offered in England: